ayush-3006/AI-Bathroom-Designer/README.md

-# Kohler AI Bathroom Designer — conversational prototype
+# Kohler AI Bathroom Designer ,conversational prototype

 A split-screen tool: chat with an AI design assistant on the left, watch a live interactive 2D floor plan build itself on the right as it learns your room, budget,